Street survey 2019

 Invisible visibility, area monitoring of homeless people in Bratislava - Old Town.

 Non-governmental organizations, volunteers, community people, observers from the United Kingdom, together more than 30 people, on Thursday 19/09/2019 carried out the second street survey of the needs of homeless people in the Old Town.
 The activity took place under the auspices of the Mayor Ing. arch.
 Zuzana Aufrichtová, which we perceive as a real interest of the city district to participate in solving the issue of homeless people.
-The activity was organized by OZ STOPA Slovakia and OZ PRIMA as part of the international campaign of European cities called The European End Street Homelessness Campaign under the local name Invisible Visibility.
+The activity was organized by NGO STOPA Slovakia and NGO PRIMA as part of the international campaign of European cities called The European End Street Homelessness Campaign under the local name Invisible Visibility.

 This activity followed similar activities in Barcelona and Bratislava was followed by Leicester and Brigton (UK).
 The results of area monitoring showed that despite the assumptions of a radical increase in homeless people out of 123 identified in 2018, the current status of 138 individuals (26 women and 112 men) to which we add 17 people who were in the day center during monitoring and 7 identified places of residence.
 The total number is 162.